 Scottish Highland dancing is an ancient sport and artform, which originated as a way for Scottish warriors to stay fit during the winter and learn the complicated footwork necessary for fighting.
 As such, many of the traditional dances we do have military origin stories - the Highland Fling was a victory dance, the Sword Dance was an omen of good (or bad) luck prior to battle, and the Seann Triubhas tells the story of the Jacobite Rebellion.
 In the 19th Century, Scottish National dances were introduced in order for women to participate.
 Dances such as the Scottish Lilt, Flora MacDonald's Fancy, and the Village Maid are noticeable for their grace and balletic influence.
 Today, both men and women perform and compete in both the Highland and Scottish National styles, in addition to character dances such as the Sailor's Hornpipe and the Scottish Version of the Irish Jig.
 Learn more.

-A chance to show off all the hard work dancers put in during class and at home practice.
+Show off the hard work you put in during class and at home practice

-Hang out with family and friends from ASHD, and make new friends from across the country
+Spend quality time with classmates, family, and new friends from across the country

 Practice good sportsmanship – learn how to win and how to lose graciously

-The Primary category is specifically designed for the very youngest dancers, ages 4 through 6.
+The Primary category is for the youngest dancers, ages 4-6.
 Dancers are ready to compete once they know the “16 Pas de Basques” and the “Pas de Basques & High Cuts” dances and can do them independently to music.
-The goal at this age is to help dancers get used to being up on stage and fall in love with Highland!
+Some Primaries also compete in the Fling and the Sword Dance, if they have learned them yet.
+At this age, the goal is to get used to being up on stage and to fall in love with Highland!

-Dancers will receive a medal or ribbon for their placing (1st - 6th) in each dance.
+Receive a medal or ribbon for your placing (1st - 6th) in each dance.

 A small participation gift is usually given to all Primary dancers.